 • Capital III is an overtly faith-based group that has developed for-profit businesses inside a maximum security prison in Kansas, paying prisoners market wages.

-As you can see, “Hire the Unhirable” can range from focusing hiring and training on a specific challenged group to simply eliminating negative screens in hiring.
-What separates leading faithfully from leading opportunistically is the WHY behind “Hire the Unhirable”.
+As you can see, “Hire the Unhireable” can range from focusing hiring and training on a specific challenged group to simply eliminating negative screens in hiring.
+What separates leading faithfully from leading opportunistically is the WHY behind “Hire the Unhireable”.

 For the faithful leader, it is loving your neighbor in all labor markets and putting into practice the exhortation in Matthew 25 to care for “the least of these”.
 For the worldly leader, it may driven by compassion for a particular challenged group (perhaps because the challenge has touched someone they love), or as described in the Wall Street Journal article, it may well be just about using people to achieve the end of Profit as Purpose.

-PERSONAL NOTE (from PM): I have had the privilege of seeing the challenges faced by those with employment challenges as well as seeing “Hire the Unhirable” first-hand.
+PERSONAL NOTE (from PM): I have had the privilege of seeing the challenges faced by those with employment challenges as well as seeing “Hire the Unhireable” first-hand.

 One New Canaan Society brother was previously incarcerated and struggled to find a job in which he could apply his gifts and extensive sales experience because disclosing his past mistake usually ended the interview process.
 Through a God “coincidence” I had the joy of witnessing, one employer gave him a chance, and he has excelled beyond their expectations.
 He is incredibly grateful for the opportunity.